josephemorgan/family_bingo/README.md

 ```

 ## Usage
+Using the bingo board is extremely simple.
+Click the numbers as they're called, refresh the page to reset the game.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.